wingillis/obsidian-llm-notes/README.md

 ### Plugin

 1. Download this plugin and extract it to your Obsidian vault's `.obsidian/plugins` directory.
+2. Make sure node is installed on your system.
-2. Run `npm install` in the plugin's directory to install the dependencies.
+3. Run `npm install` in the plugin's directory to install the dependencies.
-3. Run `npm run build` to build the plugin, creating the necessary `main.js` file.
+4. Run `npm run build` to build the plugin, creating the necessary `main.js` file.

 **Don't enable the plugin in Obsidian yet - we need to set up `ollama` and `milvus` first.**